commschamp/cc_tutorial/tutorials/tutorial7/README.md

 The [comms::GenericHandler](https://arobenko.github.io/comms_doc/classcomms_1_1GenericHandler.html)
-creates a common `virtual void handle(Message& msg)` member function that receives a reference to the common interface class and does nothing it its body.
+creates a common `virtual void handle(Message& msg)` member function that receives a reference to the common interface class and does nothing in its body.
 It also creates `virtual void handle(...)` member function for every message type provided as a member of the tuple passed as the second template parameter.
 The default implementation of such function is to upcast the message object into the common interface and invoke the common handling function (which